PerimeterX/perimeterx-php-sdk/README.md

 #### <a name="captcha-support"></a>Enable/Disable CAPTCHA on the block page

 By enabling CAPTCHA support, a CAPTCHA will be served as part of the block page, giving real users the ability to identify as a human.
-By solving the CAPTCHA, the user's score is then cleaned up and the user is allowed to continue.
+By solving the CAPTCHA, the user's score is then cleaned up and the user is allowed to continue normal use.

 **Default value: true**